troyQQngu/dont-forget-me/docs/demo_script.md

    Highlight the "Pause outreach" actions that explain why each donor is a poor near-term fit.

-6. **Plan an event-specific meeting** – Run:
+6. **Plan an event-specific meeting** – Copy the exact task title from the latest to-do list (for example, `Coffee briefing with Alicia Gomez`) and run:

    ```
-   assistant> event Meet Alicia at Gala 2025
+   assistant> event Coffee briefing with Alicia Gomez
    ```

-   Show how the JSON plan blends Alicia's standing objectives with fresh tips specific to the gala context.
+   Explain that using the precise task title helps the assistant infer the donor immediately.
+Walk through how the JSON plan blends Alicia's standing objectives with fresh tips tied to that meeting.

 7. **Capture a post-meeting reflection** – Trigger a follow-up summary by
    entering: